-No further records have been found about how long she was incarcerated at Castle Thunder prison in Richmond, or what happened to her upon her release.
-If the newspapers were correct, Molly Bean was a young woman who enlisted in the 47th North Carolina Infantry some time in the spring of 1863.
-Wounds either to the extremities or the head would not necessarily have led to her discovery as a woman.
+There are no records to indicate how long she was incarcerated at Castle Thunder prison in Richmond, or what happened to her after she was released.
+If the newspapers are correct, Molly Bean was a young woman who enlisted in the 47th North Carolina Infantry some time in the spring of 1863.
+If the wounds she received were either to the extremities or the head, they would not necessarily have led to her discovery as a woman.

 African American Women Soldiers

 Before the war, New Bern already had many free blacks who were carpenters, bricklayers, tailors, barbers and sailors, so it is likely that slaves in eastern North Carolina had always seen New Bern as a place of opportunity.
 During the Civil War, thousands of slaves escaped from their farms and plantations to New Bern which, because it was occupied by the U.S. Army - a free zone, where the Union's military government protected these contraband refugees from being returned to slavery.

 With the military offering jobs, many African American women thrived there.
 Women who could cook found steady work providing meals for hungry soldiers; housekeepers, laundresses and seamstresses were also welcomed and given employment.
 One of these workers was Lucy Berington, a 45-year-old African American.
 The enlistment of women was forbidden therefore her case is something of a mystery.